This chapter teaches people to:

 It is important to water thoroughly and then allow the soil to dry between waterings.
 Frequent light watering wastes water, does little to satisfy the water requirements of most plants, and leads to development of a shallow root system, increasing susceptibility to drought.
 Allowing the soil surface to dry out somewhat between watering encourages root development at greater depths where soil moisture is higher.
 During prolonged dry spells, water well-established woody plants every 10 days.
 During cool seasons, less watering is necessary because evaporation from the leaves and soil is slower.

-When watering woody ornamentals, the goal is to wet the soil 1-foot to 3-feet deep during each irrigation.
+When watering woody ornamentals, especially trees, the goal is to wet the soil 1 foot to 3 feet deep.
 The best way to determine if adequate water has been applied is to dig in the soil and check how far the water has moved.
-Wetting the soil to a depth of 12 inches requires 3 inches to 4 inches of surface water (varies with soil type, compaction, and slope).
+Wetting the soil to a depth of 12 inches requires about 3 inches of surface water (varies with soil type, compaction, and slope).
+This may seem like a lot, but when applied slowly the water has time to move down through the soil profile.
+This takes time, particularly in a clay-type soil.
 The most efficient time to water trees and shrubs is between 9 p.m. and 9 a.m.
 During this time, there is generally less wind, lower temperatures, and higher humidity, so less water is lost through evaporation.
 If water is being applied directly to the soil through an irrigation system, there is no increased risk of disease.
 However, if water is applied via a sprinkler that wets the leaves, water early in the morning to promote quicker leaf drying to reduce the spread of disease.

 Hand-watering is ineffective for watering woody ornamentals because water is applied at a rate that exceeds the soil’s ability to absorb the water.
 Hand-watering also may not supply enough water.
 To reduce runoff, use a water-breaker nozzle that divides the spray into rain-size droplets (Figure 11–26).
 Apply a minimum of 5 gallons of water per 10 square feet, which is approximately the amount delivered by a 5/8-inch hose operating for 1 minute at medium pressure (water pressure from municipalities range from 30 to over 100 pounds of pressure per square inch).
 To determine how much water comes out of a hose, use a 5-gallon bucket and time how long it takes to fill to the top.
 Apply 5 gallons (which usually takes about a minute) to small shrubs (under 4 feet tall).
 Larger shrubs need more water; add 15 seconds of watering for each foot of height exceeding 4 feet.
 For large trees, apply 6 to 7 gallons (usually takes 1½ minutes to 1¾ minutes) for each 10 square feet of canopy area.
 If runoff occurs before the correct amount has been applied, move to another spot and come back after the water has soaked in.